 * Graphic: World FX rates in 2018 tmsnrt.rs/2egbfVh

 By Marc Jones

-LONDON, Jan 9 (Reuters) - A tweak to the Bank of Japan's bond-buying programme shunted the yen higher on Tuesday, while gains from commodity stocks as oil hit its highest since 2015 helped world shares maintain their flying start to the year.
+LONDON, Jan 9 (Reuters) - A tweak to the Bank of Japan’s bond-buying programme caused the yen to rise on Tuesday, while gains from commodity stocks as oil hit its highest since 2015 helped world shares maintain their flying start to the year.

-MSCI's all-country world stocks index posted another record high as Europe's main markets shrugged off a tech wobble in Asia and instead cheered Christmas trading updates, the oil gains and more forecast-beating data from Germany.
+MSCI’s all-country world stocks index posted another record high as Europe's main markets shrugged off a tech wobble in Asia and instead cheered Christmas trading updates and more forecast-beating data from Germany.

 "It shouldn't be perceived as a monstrous signal of the end of monetary easing but it shows that even the tiniest announcement on a quiet day can have a reaction," said Societe Generale's global head of currency strategy Kit Juckes.

 "And it shows that when they start turning their ship around from this policy, the yen is going to go miles."

 The dollar, meanwhile, was rising against most other major currencies.

 The euro - which last week approached three-year highs - slipped further away from $1.20 to a 10-day low of $1.1941 .

 That was despite the biggest increase in German industrial data since September 2009 and suggested investors were becoming more cautious after a rally that has pushed "long" euro positions to records.